 While there is still ignorance surrounding alcoholism, for which reason certain communities still consider it a moral failing, the healthcare system understands that it is an illness.
 Treatment centers follow a medical model for addressing it.

 This attitude will be reassuring, as it allows you to let go of the burden of guilt you may be carrying.
-One of the first objectives an alcohol rehab center has is helping you understand that your alcoholism is an illness and that, while it is your responsibility to get help, you do not have to indulge in endless self-blame.
+One of the first objectives good rehab centers have is helping you understand that your alcoholism is an illness and that, while it is your responsibility to get help, you do not have to indulge in endless self-blame.

 In treating your illness, alcohol rehab centers have a range of medical professionals, including general practitioners, psychiatrists, addiction specialists, and more.
 They provide medication when necessary, provide treatment of the physical consequences of addiction, and attend to the underlying illness of addiction.